energyhelpline/energyhelpline.github.io/_drafts/in-memory-testing-with-masstransit.md

 ## My Demo Project
 It took me a little while to get tests running with the in-memory transport, and I couldn't find many examples demonstrating this, so I thought I'd create [this demo project](https://github.com/ronanmoriarty/blog-masstransit-inmemory-testing) to illustrate the process.

-I've split the code into two test fixtures - one to demonstrate sending messages to a particular endpoint, and the other to demonstrate publishing messages.
+I've split the code into two test fixtures - one to demonstrate sending commands to a particular endpoint, and the other to demonstrate publishing events.

 ## Multithreading Concerns

-These tests add messages to the bus by sending/publishing.
-The bus then calls the appropriate consumer passing it the new message.
+These tests send commands and publish events to the bus.
+The bus then calls the appropriate consumer passing it the new command / event.
 The sending / publishing will happen on the main test thread, but the consumer is invoked on a separate thread.
-So if we were to make our assertions immediately after sending a message on the main test thread, our test may or may not fail, depending on whether the consuming thread has had an opportunity to process the message yet.
+So if we were to make our assertions immediately after sending a command on the main test thread, our test may or may not fail, depending on whether the consuming thread has had an opportunity to process the command yet.
 So, to get around these issues, we loop in your main test thread until our expected condition has been met, or a timeout has been reached.
 We do this as follows:

 ```c#
 private void WaitUntilConditionMetOrTimedOut(Func<bool> conditionMet)